Why Influencers Ghost Brands?

 Scene 01 – The opening message

 You found this creator through a search.
 Their engagement was solid.
 Their niche fit.
-You fired off something like: “Hey [Name], I love your content and think you’d be a great fit for our brand.
-We’d love to collaborate!”
+You fired off something like: “Hey [Name], I love your content and think you would be a great fit for our brand.
+We would love to collaborate!”

 That message, word for word, landed in approximately 40 other brand inboxes that same week.
 The creator read it, recognized the template, and deprioritized it.
-Not because they’re rude.
-Because quality creators receive dozens of pitches daily, and generic outreach tells them you haven’t paid attention to their work.
+Not because they are rude.
+Because quality creators receive dozens of pitches daily, and generic outreach tells them you have not paid attention to their work.
+Learning how to DM influencers the right way is the single highest-leverage fix here.

-You didn’t start a conversation.
+You did not start a conversation.
 You submitted a ticket.

 Scene 02 – The brief handoff